pubannotation/pubannotation/README.md

 ```

 Notes:
-If you want to specify BODY from a file, you need to send the data in binary format to maintain the newline code.
+If you want to specify BODY from a file, you need to send the data in binary format to keep the newlines.

 curl example:
 Use `--data-binary` option instead of `-d`